miyendisa/stars/README.md

 * A DiamondStar.java file where the program prints stars as a diamond shape.
 * A TriangleStar.java file where the program prints stars as a triangle shape.

+**The data on how many lines to print the stars are taken from the user.**

 ---

 ## Installation